ADAMMAKAD/lms/.trae/documents/Laravel_LMS_Rebranding_Specification.md

 ## 1. Project Overview

-This document outlines the comprehensive rebranding and cleanup process for transforming the existing Laravel LMS project from "SkillGro" to "UNDO" with complete removal of third-party integrations and payment gateways.
+This document outlines the comprehensive rebranding and cleanup process for transforming the existing Laravel LMS project UNDP with complete removal of third-party integrations and payment gateways.

 **Current State:**